 The entire world is turning to online stores in a way no one had predicted just six months ago.

-So, we crunched the numbers, and here’s what we found.
+But we crunched the numbers, and here’s what we found:

 - How Many Online Stores Are There?